 Also, the majority of meals here have been western food, pizza, burger, Mexican, etc. I’ve only had a couple of meals where I’ve had a chance to eat really good Khmer food.

-If you do want to go local, find the spicy green mango salad, that’s delicious, in fact it’s the best Cambodian dish I’ve had over here.
+If you do want to go local, find the spicy green mango salad, that’s delicious, in fact, it’s the best Cambodian dish I’ve had over here.
+So far, the first impressions of Cambodia for digital nomads haven’t been the best.

 Angkor Wat and the temples around it